Monika-81/Project1/README.md

 <br>

 ### **The layout**
 The design choice for the BeerLicious main page for desktop aims to get the user to think about an open book or magazine, like looking at a "club brochure" through a screen.
 With a decorative image to the left to set the mode as well as visually inform the user what the site is about.
-For standing devises the image is instead set at the top to welcome the user.
+For portrait oriented devises the image is instead set at the top to welcome the user.

 - **Wireframes**
   Initially the design idea was sketched with pen and paper and thereafter transformed to basic wireframes for a clearer visual approached of the end result.
 The desktop version shows the main design goal of the split screen display.
 The split screen display was also added to the mobile screen in landscape position for a consistent design.
 For tablet format the mobile wireframe was slightly changed with a bigger hero image to welcome the user.
 But overall the main design idea was kept throughout the project.